 If you want to stay in the Bloomington or Normal area then you have a lot of options.
 Unfortunately those options tend to be sterile chain hotels.
 There is one historic B&B that might be worth checking out if you like your stays with a bit of a story behind them!

 Atlanta is a fun town that loves it’s Route 66 heritage – it’s home to many museums and the Paul Bunyan statue.

-- Atlanta Inn – book on Hotels.com
+- The Trail Inn – book on Booking.com

 The capital of Illinois and a city on Route 66 with lots of history, especially related to President Lincoln so you’ll find lots to do here.
 You have a lot of options in the city itself from upmarket chains to boutique hotels (some options listed below) and just as you’re heading outside of Springfield is the below motel which dates back to the 50s and so has seen a lot on the road!